effector/effector/documentation/src/content/docs/en/explanation/glossary.md

   - /en/glossary
 ---

-Glossary of basic terms in effector
+Glossary of basic terms in effector.

 ## Event